openpolitics/manifesto/manifesto/infrastructure.md

 layout: policy
 published: true
 ---
 * table of contents
 {:toc}

 How do we ensure an effective and sustainable national infrastructure?

 ## National Infrastructure in the National Interest

-Too much of the national instructure that society relies heavily upon is operated for private profit.
+Too much of the national infrastructure that society relies heavily upon is operated for private profit.
 The predictable result being:

 * profits line the pockets of shareholders, instead of being used to improve services
 * shareholders often squirrel away their dividends in tax havens, witholding much needed tax revenue that can be used to benefit society